sa2shun/CASC-lite/README.md

 - **Deterministic runs:** Unified seeding across `random`, NumPy, and PyTorch with cuDNN determinism toggles.
 - **Comprehensive logging:** CSV artifacts for per-example results and aggregate summaries, plus optional JSON dumps of raw completions.
 - **Reproducible analysis:** Export accuracy–latency scatter plots and Pareto fronts directly from aggregated CSV outputs.
+- **Prompt templating:** Default GSM8K runs wrap each question in an instruction template so models respond with a numeric answer; override `prompt_template` in the config to customize wording.

 ## Repository Layout
 ```